MikeyPPPPPPPP/Python_google_search/README.md

 # Python_google_search
-gets all urls on a google search
+Gets all urls on a google search on all the pages

-JUST USE:
-bs4_parse google.py

-the others dont work